brendanscarano/basket_beta/README.md

 However you may share and save it will most likely get lost, and never found again.

-Basket will provide a one-stop shop for easily sharing and saving your favorite links.
+Through a combination of collaborative folders, your facebook friend list, and a chrome extension, Basket will provide a one-stop shop for easily sharing and saving your favorite links.

+Saving in Pocket + Sharing in Spotify = Basket

 Trello:
 https://trello.com/b/FaOlJdKQ/basket